 Breath control, mindfulness practises, speech therapy and Listening Training can all help.

 Someone who stutters generally feels vulnerable and may even want to avoid being with people in situations where talking is called for.
 Seeing a therapist will not be high on the agenda.

 So it may be wise to begin with Listening Training, even before starting speech therapy, or do both simultaneously.
 Building confidence that way might make the whole process go faster.

-However, there are also forms of stuttering that may not so easily move out of the way.
-For instance when stuttering occurs after a stroke or any other forms of brain injury.
-Or as a result of severe stress.
+There are also forms of stuttering that may not so easily move out of the way.
+For instance when it occurs after a brain injury.
+Contact us to see what options there are in that case.